Exp8bits/PwnTheBugs/Race_Condition/Race_Condition.md

 **But if there's no proper synchronization**, this may happen:

 1. Both apps read the balance: $150.
-2. Both say “Great!
-I can withdraw.”
+2. Both say "Great!
+I can withdraw."
 3. Both withdraw at the same time.
 4. The final balance becomes **-50$**.